Raymond Louie: Vancouver City Council

 Louie was first elected to Vancouver City Council in 2002, and was re-elected in 2005, 2008, 2011 and 2014.

-As a City Councillor, Louie is on a number of local organizations, including, the Parent Advisory Committee for Maquinna Annex and Community Visions, a community liaison group in Hastings-Sunrise.
+As a city councillor, Louie was involved with a number of local organizations, including the Parent Advisory Committee for Maquinna Annex and Community Visions, a community liaison group in Hastings–Sunrise.

 In Council, Louie has served in numerous city committees: